 “With the threat of West Nile virus, Zika virus, and other mosquito-borne diseases, it’s important for people to take the necessary precautions to prevent mosquito bites when spending time outdoors in the coming months.”

 What Is the Best Way to Control Mosquitos?

 Effective mosquito control begins with awareness.
 It’s not safe to assume “it won’t happen to me” anymore.
-Every time you or your kids go outside this year, make sure you are protected with bug spray.
+Every time you or your kids go outside this year, make sure you are protected with an EPA-approved personal repellant.
 This is especially important if you live in dense vegetation areas or near water.
-I know some of these bug sprays really smell awful and there’s also the concern of putting chemicals on sensitive skin.
-But would you rather risk your life, or your children’s lives to a disease that could be horribly painful?
-It’s the lesser of the evils I’d say.
+Always protect your self.

 Prevention is Key